ArbaazDilkush/sample/README.md

 # sample

-This is the one of the sample program of articles.
+This is the my sample program of articles.